Never have I stumbled over a more delightful film.

 It didn’t matter that I was only (barely) familiar with two actors in the film—Bill Travers and Alaster Sim—because the story and setting kept me engaged.
 The film was written by Leslie Gilliat and Sidney Gilliat, who produced the film along with director Frank Launder.

-The story isn’t complex and this film didn’t win any awards, but “Geordie” should be on your “to watch” list.
+The story isn’t complex, and this film didn’t win any awards, but “Geordie” should be on your “to watch” list.
+It’s lovely and charming.